openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

 by the Collectors for a service.
 In other words, the annotations contain valuable insights that you could use to diagnose and troubleshoot problems.
-Futhermore, with the Grafana annotations, the system makes a distiction between what is estimated as a direct root cause versus what is estimated as an indirect root cause.
+Furthermore, with the Grafana annotations, the system makes a distinction between what is estimated as a direct root cause versus what is estimated as an indirect root cause.
 This is internally represented in a dependency graph.
-There are first degree dependencies that are used to describe situations whereby the health state of an entity strictly depends on the health state of another entity.
+There are first degree dependencies used to describe situations whereby the health state of an entity strictly depends on the health state of another entity.
 For example Nova as a service has first degree dependencies with the nova-api endpoints and the nova-scheduler workers.
-But there are also second degree dependencies whereby the health state of an entity doesn't strictly depends on the heath state of another entity although it might be depending on the operation being performed.
+But there are also second degree dependencies whereby the health state of an entity doesn't strictly depends on the health state of another entity, although it might, depending on other operations being performed.
 For example, by default we declared that Nova has a second degree dependency with Neutron.
 As a result, the health state of Nova will not be directly impacted by the health state of Neutron but the annotation will provide a root cause analysis hint.
-For example, let's assume a situation where Nova has changed a state from *okay* to *critical* (because of 5xx HTTP errors) and that Neutron has been in *down* state for a while.
+Let's assume a situation where Nova has changed from *okay* to *critical* state (because of 5xx HTTP errors) and that Neutron has been in *down* state for a while.
-In this case, the Nova dashboard will display an annotation that says Nova has changed a state to *warning* because the system has detected 5xx errors and that it may be due to the fact that Neutron is *down*.
+In this case, the Nova dashboard will display an annotation showing that Nova has changed to a *warning* state because the system has detected 5xx errors and that it may be due to the fact that Neutron is *down*.
 An example of what an annotation looks like is shown below.